 The cause of the majority of SMB data breaches isn’t malicious hackers or cyber criminals targeting your data.
 The Ponemon survey found that 41 percent of SMBs were impacted by mistakes made by negligent employees, contractors, and third-parties.

-Incorporating a cyber security awareness training program for your employees is critical to your business’ security infrastructure.
+Incorporating cyber security training for employees is critical to your business’ security infrastructure.
 It is the most effective way to combat poor password practices, successful phishing attempts, and other cyber threats that could put your business at risk.

 We asked five cyber security experts about what every business owner and IT manager should know about introducing cybersecurity awareness training for employees to their organization.

-Expert Tips on Security Awareness Training For Employees
+Expert Tips on Cyber Security Training For Employees

 Take notes!
 We asked these experts important questions about what every business owner, executive, and IT manager should know about investing in an effective cybersecurity awareness training program: